 - 1. Be sure your sound is exactly as you want it.
-This is going to store the guitar model and tone knob settings. - Press and hold the Guitar Model Selector knob for 2.5 seconds, or until the LED begins to blink, to enter customization mode. - Now turn the Guitar Model Selector to your choice of CUSTOM 1 or CUSTOM 2.
+This is going to store the guitar model and tone knob settings. - 2.
+Press and hold the Guitar Model Selector knob for 2.5 seconds or until the LED begins to blink to enter customization mode. - Now turn the Guitar Model Selector to your choice of CUSTOM 1 or CUSTOM 2.
 The Alternate Tuning LED is no longer lit. - 4.
 Move the Pickup Selector Switch to the desired position where you want to store the current model.

-JTV-59 Users: Push the Alternate Tuning Knob then move the Pickup Selector Switch to access positions 2 or 4. - To save an alternate tuning to this position, select the desired tuning on your Alternate Tuning Knob.
-Skip this step if you do not want an alternate tuning. - Press and hold the Guitar Model Selector knob for 2.5 seconds.
+- To save an alternate tuning to this position, select the desired tuning on the Alternate Tuning Knob.
+Skip this step if you do not want an alternate tuning. - 6.
+Press and hold the Guitar Model Selector knob for 2.5 seconds.
 Presto!
 You just saved your first guitar model to a custom bank!
-Don't forget to set your Alternate Tuning Knob to MODEL if you want to recall the tunings exactly the way you've saved them.
+Don't forget to set the Alternate Tuning Knob to MODEL if you want to recall the tunings exactly the way you've saved them.